Txmmo/txmmo/README.md

 ⚡Currently on placement as a Cyber Security Analyst

-🌱 Currently studying for CompTIA Network+
+🌱 Currently studying for CompTIA Sec+

 <!--
 **Txmmo/txmmo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.